cakephp/docs/en/orm/database-basics.rst

 string
     Generally backed by CHAR or VARCHAR columns.
-Using the ``fixed`` option will force a CHAR column. text
+Using the ``fixed`` option will force a CHAR column.
+In SQLServer, NCHAR and NVARCHAR types are used. text
     Maps to TEXT types
 uuid